dustinpfister/blog_posts/_posts/threejs-vector3-normalize.md

 ### Version Numbers matter

-When I first wrote this post I was using r127 of threejs which was a late version of threejs as or min 2021, and the last time I cam around to do some edited I was testing these examples out on r146.
+When I first wrote this post I was using r127 of threejs which was a late version of threejs as or min 2021, and the last time I came around to do some editing all the demos are updated to my [r146 style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md).

 I have made a habit of mentioning what version of threejs I am using when writing new threejs posts, and also add a section like this to older posts when I get around to doing a little editing.
 Maybe this is something that I should do with just about any javaScript library actually, but threejs seems to be moving along real fast compared to other javaScript projects where development is very slow.

 ## 1 - Some Basic examples of Vector3 normalize

 Like with all my other posts on threejs I like to start out with some very basic getting started type examples of the threejs feature.
 In this case the normalize method of the Vector3 class.
 So these examples will just involve static scenes, and I will be doing my best to not go to overboard with the over all volume of code.
 The focus here thine will mainly be just on the vector3 method itself, and to a lesser extent other closely related features.

-### 1.1 - getting started with the normalize method
+### 1.1 - Getting started with the normalize method

 For this first example I just want to normalize a vector and that is it.
 However in order to have something to look at I will need to still set up the usual collection of objects when it comes to the scene object, camera, and renderer.
 After that I create an instance of Vector3 and when doing so I can set any values that I want when it comes to the position.
 Tokeep things simple I am going to start with a position like 0,0,18 and after calling the normalize method of this new vector I end up with a position of 0,0,1.